selroc/wth/README.md

     -S, --stdin                 Append stdin into the existing or new record.
     -c, --copy <new-recordname> Copies the record into a new record and opens up a editor like the -e flag does.
+    -A, --alias <alias-recordname>
+                                Creates an alias for the record.

 actions:
     -l, --list <tags>           Lists all the records matching the optional